TipperScout/Planet-Gen-Devlog/README.md

 ~~~
 10/23/25
   1.5.5b -- Made the yellow star setting have the star be white to make it more accurate.
+  V1.5.5c -- Made the sun have a more rounded shape when on larger sizes.
 ~~~